Edd1eboi/quartz/content/SubIndexes/Characters/Lilit.md

 >-   **Occupation/Archetype:** Heir to the throne
 >-   **Weaponry:** Ice rod or bow.
 She likes it ranged.
 >-   **Pronouns:** She/They

 ---

+### Personality:

+She towers over most people she meets and stands out a lot in [Halpha](SubIndexes/Places/Halpha.md).
+Since she knows little about human culture and conventions, she may appear to be rude, lazy, crude or negligent.
+Inside however, she is a caring person, willing to do anything for her friends, especially those in [The Patrons](SubIndexes/Alliances/ThePatrons.md).

+---